Pushback (Towbar)

 “Every step is explained clearly and in detail, making it easy to learn the procedures before going outside.
 It really bridges the gap between theory and practice”

-Get to know the key outcomes of the Pushback VR training.
+Get to know the key outcomes of the Pushback (Towbar) VR training.

-Trainees practice standardized procedures to couple the towbar to aircraft and tractor, verify secure locking, adjust towbar wheels correctly, and detach in the correct order—reducing the risk of damage to equipment or personell in live operations.
+Trainees practice standardized procedures to couple the towbar to aircraft and tractor, verify secure locking, and detach in the correct sequence — reducing the risk of equipment damage or injury in live operations.

 Meeting the Highest Industry Standards